drmohundro/drmohundro.github.io/_posts/2015-09-20-c9d9-continuous-discussions.markdown

 ## In closing

 I really enjoyed the discussion - the other participants all had some great observations as well.
-I'd encourage to check it out and let me know your thoughts!
+Let me know your thoughts!